Industry News

 Better control of marketing compliance

-Thanks to better traceability, online proofing helps teams check that all mandatory elements have indeed been taken into account before publication.
+Thanks to better traceability, online proofing helps teams check that all mandatory elements have been taken into account before publication.

-Key features of an online proofing tool
+The key features of an online proofing tool

 Centralise all content and comments